bkaradzic/GENie/README.md

 ## Why fork?

-Premake project is on long hiatus.
+At the time of writing this, September 2014, Premake project is on long hiatus.
 The last official release 4.3 is released in November 2010, 4.4 beta 5 was released in November 2013, and the main developer is focusing on Premake 5.

 Multiple requests for releasing new version end up with this type of [answer](http://industriousone.com/topic/premake-release-neglect-becoming-critical):